nayanatara07/BackEnd-CovidTracker/README.md

 1. Ensure you have the necessary dependencies installed.
 2. Run the backend server.
 3. Access the generated HTML table by navigating to the appropriate endpoint.

+### Dependencies

+- [Jinja](https://jinja.palletsprojects.com/): The template engine used to render HTML dynamically.
+- Django is used in my project.

 ### Running the Backend